Finding Dory poster

 The inciting incident occurs at 11 minutes when During a stingray migration field trip, Dory suddenly has a flashback memory of her parents and "the jewel of Morro Bay, California."
 Her past crashes into her present..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Dory, Marlin, and Nemo arrive at the Marine Life Institute in Morro Bay.
+This demonstrates the protagonist's commitment to Dory, Marlin, and Nemo arrive at the Marine Life Institute in Morro Bay.
 Dory actively chooses to enter the facility to find her parents, despite the danger and uncertainty., moving from reaction to action.

 The Collapse moment at 71 minutes (73% through) represents the emotional nadir.
 Here, Dory overhears Marlin tell Nemo she's "just going to forget" them anyway.
 Devastated, Dory gets flushed into the ocean and ends up in the kelp forest where she was lost as a child.
 She's alone, defeated., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.